potatoscript/potatonote/README.md

 <details>
 <summary><strong>🍓 **2025-04-03: Setup and run test on action-runner** 🔧🚀</strong></summary>

-# Fixing VCTargetsPath Error in Visual Studio
+# 🥔Fixing VCTargetsPath Error in Visual Studio

 ## Issue Description
 If you encounter the following error when building your project in Visual Studio: